 In addition to the lack of clarity of the problem - the questions posed by the article is not measurable

-In the methodology section (pp 9-10), I have described in more detail the chosen research method (qualitative research) and its purpose.
+In the methodology section (pp 9-10), I described in more detail the chosen research method (qualitative research) and its purpose.
 On p.
-24 there are suggestions for future research which involve other methods like survey or mixed method which can help understand employees' attitudes and perceptions about the value of their information and what influences their perception regarding its loss in a more measurable way
+24 there are suggestions for future research which involve other methods, like surveys or mixed methods which can help understand employees' attitudes and perceptions about the value of their information and what influences their perception regarding its loss in a more measurable way.

 Reviewer: 2